| |

 how to implement their ideas.
 As these exciting plans move

 forward, watch for regular updates on this website.
+This new concept in theater restoration

 being developed by the following producers, directors, cast,

-and crew (partial list):
+and crew (partial list): FROM THE PRIVATE

-Alan R. Dreyfuss, AIA, Alan R. Dreyfuss Architects
+SECTORAlan R. Dreyfuss, AIA, Alan R. Dreyfuss Architects

 Mark McClure, Alarcon Bohm